 - Salary and other benefits paid to a non-resident director are subject to a 20% withholding tax;

-- Employers must i) pay contributions of 8.5% on their employees’ gross salaries to the Employees Trust Fund and ii) withhold 8.5% of their employees’ basic salaries, to be remitted to the same Fund;
+- Employers must contribute i) 5% on their employees’ remuneration to the Employees Trust Fund and ii) 3.4% to the Supplemental Contributory Pension (SCP);

-- Real estate is i) subject to a property tax of 12% in Bandar Seri Begawan (Brunei’s capital) and ii) tax-exempt in the rest of the country;
+- Real estate is subject to i) a 12% property tax in Bandar Seri Begawan and ii) tax-exempt in the rest of the country;

-- Brunei has signed double taxation treaties with 13 countries including i) the UK ii) Indonesia iii) Malaysia iv) China v) Singapore vi) Hong Kong vii) Qatar and viii) the United Arab Emirates to reduce withholding tax on payments abroad;
+- Brunei has so far signed double taxation treaties with 18 countries globally to reduce withholding tax on payments abroad;

 Legal and compliance

-- All employment contracts must be put in writing and translated into Bahasa Malaysia.
-Bruneians are allowed to work from 16 years old onwards;
+- All employment contracts must be put in writing and translated into Bahasa Malaysia, the country’s official language;

-- All new employees must go through a medical examination, which must be paid by the employer;
+- All new employees must undergo a medical examination, which must be paid by the employer;

-- All employees are entitled to i) 1 ½ rest days per week (ie. Fridays unless agreed otherwise) ii) 12 days of annual paid leave and iii) 14 days of paid public holidays;
+- New employees are entitled to i) 1 rest day per week without pay ii) 7days annual paid leave and iii) 11days of paid public holidays;

-- Employment contracts can be terminated with a i) 1 month notice and ii) no severance pay in Brunei.
+- Employment contracts can be terminated with a i) 1month notice after 5years of service and ii) no severance pay in Brunei;

 - Brunei is the only country in Southeast Asia that implements Shariah law, progressively introduced since 2014;